dmitrijs-balcers/parcel-transformer-ts-css-modules/README.md

 }
 ```

+## Example
+What it does in practice you can see in this example [here](https://github.dev/dmitrijs-balcers/react-css-modules-typescript-boilerplate/tree/master/src/components).

 ## Contribution
 This library is open source and depends on your input.
 Feel free to suggest improvements and/or contribute!